Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 Choose Chatwoot When:

-• You want to integrate deeply with tools like n8n
+• You want it working closely with tools like n8n

 Choose Intercom When:

-• You want a premium, polished user experience without any setup
+• You want a slick, polished experience with zero setup on your end

 The Hybrid Approach